rexarski/AUSSIE/README.md

 Turns out loading JavaScript takes a while on their webiste.
 Adding some downtime to each click on the web would be a nice solution.

+#### Update on 2019-12-13

+At some point, the data on this site has been changed.
+So I wrote a new crawler to replace the previous one.
+But still, Selenium was utilized during this process.

 ### University of New South Wales

 The only thing worth mentioning is different subject pages might contain different number of "sections".
 Some area of subject has three sections: *undergraduate, postgraduate* and *research*.
 But some only has one.